tlog-dev/tlog/README.md

 tr.Printf("each time you print something to trace it appears in logs either")

-tlog.Printf("but logs are not appeared in traces")
+tlog.Printf("but logs don't appear in traces")
 ```

 # Performance